flufster4/Linux-Cuts/README.md

 ## Errors
 If you get ANY errors make sure that you ran `sudo make pkg` and have installed make by running `sudo apt install make`.
 If you get any errors after running `sudo make pkg` make sure you downloaded all the files: main.c, icon.png, makefile, and shortcut.xml.
 If any of the files are missing please redownload the zip file.
 If you encounter any internal errors please submit error report via Issues tab.

+## Uninstall
+To uninstall Linux-Cuts you will need to open a terminal in the folder were you extracted the zip files to and run the command `sudo make clean`.
+Done, if you wish to install linux cuts again please follow the directions in the Install section.